Katherine, Northern Territory: Road

 Katherine is at the crossroads of the Savannah Way that runs east–west from Cairns to Broome and the Explorer's Way that runs north–south from Darwin to Adelaide through Alice Springs.
 Savannah Way runs along the Victoria Highway at Katherine and Explorers Way runs along Stuart Highway.
 The town is a three-hour drive from Darwin.

-Society and culture

-Grey Nomad Culture

-Katherine's population swells immensely during the Dry Season.
-Each year elderly people (termed 'Grey Nomads') from the colder parts of Australia pack caravans and head north to Katherine and other locations throughout the Northern Territory.
+Facilities

 Education

 As a major regional centre, the town provides primary, secondary and tertiary education options, as well as facilitating students with special needs and disabilities.